codeparty/saddle-old/README.md

 You can open [localhost:8080](http://localhost:8080/) in any browser to run automated tests
 Open local file `test/mocha.ie6.html` in IE 6

-You can find borwser tests  `test/Saddle.coffee`
+You can find borwser tests in `test/Saddle.coffee`

 ### Test status